alvarosdev/staticmap-osm-generator/README.md

 > ⚠️ **Proof of concept** – Not intended for production use.

-HTTP server that generates cached PNG map tiles from OpenStreetMap with custom markers.
+HTTP server that generates cached WebP map tiles from OpenStreetMap with custom markers.

 ## Background